 - Calculus III (Multivariable)

-- Differential Equations (not required for applicants to Mechanical or Aerospace Engineering)
+- Differential Equations (not required for applicants to Mechanical or Aerospace Engineering, but still highly recommended)

 - Linear Algebra